![]() |

 Here is an amateur YouTube clip of what Venice looks like from the cruise ship point of view:

-And here is what a passing cruise ship looks like from a pedestrian point of view:
+And here is how monstrous a passing cruise ship looks like from a pedestrian point of view:

 Ciao from Venezia